Applying for a passport or ID card at Schiphol

 You are no longer required to file an official report if you have lost your travel document.
 If your travel document is stolen, however, you should always report it to the police to prevent identity theft.

-You can report the theft or loss to the Schiphol passport desk, including the document number.
+You can report the theft or loss to the passport desk at Schiphol, including the document number.

 If you have any questions, you can reach the Ministry of Foreign Affairs 24/7 BZ Contact Centre 24 hours a day, 7 days a week.
 You do this either by using the